mrubyc/mrubyc-test/README.md

 ```
 ~/your_project $ tree
 .
 ├── .mrubycconfig               # Created by mrubyc-utils
+├── .ruby-version               # It should be mruby's version something like 'mruby-1.4.1'
 ├── Makefile
 ├── build
 ├── components